PetterS/quickjs/README.md

 For full functionality, please see `test_quickjs.py`.

 # Developing
-Use a `pipenv shell` and `make test` should work from inside its virtual environment.
+Use a `poetry shell` and `make test` should work from inside its virtual environment.